Hannahathome/Botano/README.md

 ## Files in this repository
 - Arduino code for ESP32 (for connecting the ESP to the OOCSI network)
-- Python code (for creating ingredients filters; for recommending recipes based on the entered plants and selected filters)
+- Python code (for creating ingredients vectors; for recommending recipes based on the entered plants and selected filters (via OOCSI HTML))
 - HTML & JavaScript (for creating a website to display the dataflows to and from OOCSI)

 ## OOCSI